slikts/js-equality-game/README.md

 [![Screenshot]][game]

+## About `==` <a name="about"></a>

+The `==` or loose equality operator in JavaScript tries to save the user from having to explicitly convert values (cast) to a common type to make comparisons, so, for example, `"5" == 5` implicitly converts (coerces) the string `"5"` to a number, so the comparison 'just works'.
+Without loose equality, the same comparison would need to be expressed as either `Number("5") == 5` or `"5" == String(5)`, or, at the shortest, `+"5" == 5` to be true.

+The general principle behind having implicit type conversion is called *weak typing*, and it's useful to the degree that it makes code more terse, but the flip side is that the implicit conversion rules are basically guesswork about what the user expects, and, as such, can guess wrong and lead to unexpected results.

 ## Trivia

 Brendan Eich was asked to add the loose equality checking rules by a coworker in Netscape and considers it a mistake.<sup>[citation needed]</sup>